a feature documentary

 - John Steinbeck

-GIANTS RISING is a documentary that will tell the tale of these iconic trees, revealing the mysterious inner-workings that make redwoods so resilient – and so alluring.
+GIANTS RISING will tell the tale of these iconic trees, revealing the mysterious inner-workings that make redwoods so resilient – and also, so alluring.
 For centuries we considered their wood to be a commodity as precious as gold, leading us to all but obliterate them.
 Today, they are national treasures that we’re racing to understand, protect and regenerate.
-Through the stories of those on the frontlines of these efforts, the film will lay bare the marvels of redwoods like never before – celebrating the wonders of these primeval forests and underscoring all that’s at stake.
+Through the stories of those on the frontlines of these efforts, the film will lay bare the marvels of redwoods like never before – celebrating the wonders of these iconic forests and underscoring all that’s at stake.

 WATCH THE TRAILER